Scientific Programs

 Masahiko Sato

-Masahiko Sato Veterinary Specialists Emergency Center
+Masahiko Sato Veterinary Specialists Emergency Center, Japan

 Bio

-Short biography Dr. Sato graduated from Iwate University and began his career in a small animal practice in Tokyo, where he worked for two years.
+Dr. Sato graduated from Iwate University and began his career in a small animal practice in Tokyo, where he worked for two years.
 Driven by a passion for advancing veterinary medicine, he returned to the University of Tokyo to pursue a PhD in small animal oncology.
 After completing his doctorate, Dr. Sato embarked on a postdoctoral fellowship at the Fred Hutchinson Cancer Research Center in Seattle, gaining valuable research experience.

 He then moved to Colorado State University, where he completed a residency in small animal internal medicine, further honing his clinical skills.
 In 2018, Dr. Sato achieved board certification from the American College of Veterinary Internal Medicine.
 Following his residency, he joined the Veterinary Medical Center at t